US advises no travel to China, where virus deaths top 200

 Hours later, Delta Air Lines and American Airlines announced they were suspending all flights between the U.S. and China, joining several international carriers that have stopped flying to China as the virus outbreak continues to spread.

-American said it will halt the flights starting Friday and running through March 27.
+American said it would halt flights starting Friday and running through March 27.
 Delta plans to wait until Feb.
 6 to suspend China operations to help travelers in China leave the country.
 Delta said it will stop the flights through April 30.

 United Airlines, the only other U.S. carrier with direct flights to China, has announced it will reduce but not stop service to China.
 All three U.S. carriers had reported a steep decline in bookings to China.